RIT-Software-Engineering/RIT-SE-CODE-BANK/services/notification-service/README.md

 ## Troubleshooting

-- If templates are not selected as expected: set `DEBUG_NOTIFY=1` and look for `using template` debug lines in logs.
+- DB connection: verify `DATABASE_URL` and the DB container is running.
-- DB connection: verify `DATABASE_URL` and that the DB is reachable on the configured host/port.
+- Email: check smtp4dev UI and SMTP_HOST/SMTP_PORT values.
-- Prisma Windows issues: if `prisma generate` errors with EPERM try closing editors or restarting shell.
+- Slack: ensure SLACK_BOT_TOKEN is set for your workspace and the bot has chat:write,user:read.email scopes.